Author : Madonna Adel

 What Is Accounts Receivable (AR)?
 And How To Improve?

 Customers owe you.
-Managing invoices, monitoring incoming payments, and keeping an eye on outstanding balances – all of this is part of handling accounts receivable.
+Managing invoices, monitoring incoming payments, and tracking outstanding balances are all part of handling accounts receivable.
 But accounts receivable is more than just tracking money; it plays a key role in cash flow, financial planning, and the overall health of your business.

 In this article, you will learn what accounts receivable are, why they are considered assets, and how businesses can manage them effectively.
 We will also explore the accounts receivable process, common challenges, and practical tips for improving collection and maintaining a healthy cash flow.